atsepkov/shortcut-stability/README.md

 Shift    | Subtle modifier to existing combo or another meta key (perform related or reverse action) Ctrl     | Modify focused object in relation to current context (still text entry) Alt/Option | Alter context (typically modify context in relation to parent context as if it itself was now the object of interest) (this can be current tab or paragraph, we're typically approaching GUI land at this point - but not quite in GUI yet)
-Windows/Command | Manipulate the GUI container (this modifier treats current window as `object` instead of the text inside of it)
+Windows/Command | Manipulate the GUI container (this modifier treats current window as `object` instead of the text inside of it - think of it as the GUI-equivalent of `Ctrl`)

 Note that the above modifiers can (and probably will) stack.
 For example, `Shift+Left` will swap the word under cursor in vim with one to the left, while `Windows+Shift+Left` will swap the current window with one to the left of it (or push current window to the left half of the screen if you're not in tiling mode/WM). `Ctrl+Arrow` may jump to previous/next word, while `Windows+Ctrl+Arrow` may jump to different desktop.